kristofzerbe/kiko.io/source/_posts/2024/How-to-consume-web-feeds-as-JSON-in-Node-JS.md

 * [../layout/blogroll.ejs](https://github.com/kristofzerbe/kiko.io/blob/master/themes/landscape/layout/blogroll.ejs)
 * [../source/_dynamic/blogroll.md](https://github.com/kristofzerbe/kiko.io/blob/master/source/_dynamic/blogroll.md)

 I currently have 28 entries on my blogroll and the page is generated in around 3 seconds on my little Surface notebook.
-Can leave it like that...
+Of course, it also depends a little on how accessible the feeds are.
+To ensure that axios does not stop the whole process when downloading, it is advisable to simply skip them.